kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/project.md

 - Current humidity level.
 - Weather forecast for the next few days.
 (If clicking on a specific day, **display an alert** will show more detailed info about this day's weather.)

-You will be making use of various React concepts you've learned such as components, jsx, css, and events
+You will be making use of various React concepts you've learned such as components, JSX, CSS, and events.

 ## Learning Objectives